How the Ethereum Merge has affected miners

 Benefits of Mining

 Obviously the main benefit reaped from mining is in the form of financial gain.
-If you mine Ethereum, for example, you’re rewarded in the Ethereum token which you can sell for fiat (traditional money) or hold in the hopes of price appreciation.
+If you mined Ethereum, for example, you were rewarded in the Ethereum token which you could sell for fiat (traditional money) or hold in the hopes of price appreciation.
 If you’ve already purchased the graphics card for the purpose of gaming, all profit from GPU mining can be considered an added bonus.